LM-SAL/gaussfit-rs/docs/design-notes.rst

 policy on every consumer.
 Measured on the ``muse`` corpus (336 solved rows, 117 with bit 4 = 34.8 %),
 pegging is *not* evidence of an unconstrained fit: 15 of 15 ``broad`` rows and 11 of 17 ``narrow`` rows set it, but so do 5 of 26 ``clean`` rows -- a broad line legitimately pins at ``width_max``.
-Folding bit 4 into an OR would flag ~35 % of the corpus's solved rows and 34.2 % of the real run's, at which point the mask is useless.
-After converting column 8 to integers (see the user guide), ``flags != 0`` selects any bit (42.5 % of the real run's solved spaxels) and ``(flags & (1|2)) != 0`` selects fits with large or zero errors for inspection (11.2 %).
+After converting column 8 to integers (see the user guide), ``flags != 0`` selects any bit and ``(flags & (1|2)) != 0`` selects large or zero errors for inspection.
+Neither is an automatic rejection policy: pegged and exact fits can be legitimate, and an unflagged fit is not guaranteed to be useful.

-The latter also includes exact fits and should not be treated as proof of an unconstrained fit.
+The amplitude interval is deliberately excluded: the MUSE configuration uses +/-10 % of the normalization peak, a detection window rather than a physical range.
+Comparing the amplitude error with that interval would also flag ordinary low-SNR fits.

-An amplitude term -- the normalised amplitude error against ``amplitude_rel_max - amplitude_rel_min`` -- was implemented first and then dropped: in the pipeline configuration those bounds are +/-10 % of the peak, a detection window rather than a physical range, so the term fires on ordinary low-SNR fits: the amplitude term alone flags 1,384 of 3,459 spaxels (40.0 %), against 215 for the velocity interval (6.2 %).
-Dropping it also leaves bits 1 and 2 reproducible from the returned columns.
+The MUSE ``fit_single_spectrum_fallback`` calls ``ftoolss.fmpfit_f32_pywrap``,

-The population is not backend-specific, which is worth stating because the bits are: on the same two rows and configuration, ``gaussfit_rs``, muse's C extension and muse's pure-Python fallback (``muse.fastfit.fitting_block.fit_single_spectrum_fallback``) all converge to the same parameters and reduced chi-square -- the two mpfit-family backends bit-for-bit, including their all-zero error columns (41 of 60 consecutive real rows bit-identical, the same 6 rows zeroed).
-Only the error columns differ between the families, and those are what the bits read: bit 2 catches the C/Python 0, bit 1 catches Rust's error being larger than the fitted range.
+which delegates to a C extension.
+Its agreement with the direct C path is not an independent pure-Python solver comparison.
+The quality column is implemented in gaussfit-rs; the C path would need its own implementation to return it.

-Measured rates (2026-09-11), as fractions of solved fits:
+Measured rates (2026-09-11), as fractions of successful fits in the synthetic C-reference fixtures, using each fixture's recorded configuration:

 .. list-table::
    :header-rows: 1